Birth control pill FAQ: Benefits, risks and choices

 It's possible to use standard estrogen-progestin birth control pills for emergency contraception, but check with your doctor for the proper dose and timing of the pills.

-Ulipristal acetate (ella) is a nonhormonal medication available only by prescription.
-This medication is taken as a single dose for up to 5 days after unprotected sex.
+Ulipristal acetate is a nonhormonal medication available only by prescription.
+This medication is taken as a single dose within five days after unprotected sex.